 Participants become certified Master Gardeners after they have completed the training course and fulfilled their volunteer commitment.

-If you would like to be contacted when the next Master Gardener Orientation class is offered please phone or email Steve Chaney at 817-884-1946 or email@example.com
+If you would like to be added to the email list to receive information for next year’s classes and Master Gardener Orientation information, please phone or email our Horticulture Department at 817-884-1946 or email@example.com.

 Texas AgriLife Extension Service